Lenovo logs record $1.66B sales in India in FY21 in remote era

-New Delhi, May 27 (IANS) Consumer electronics major Lenovo on Thursday reported a stellar $1.66 billion revenue for all its businesses in India for the financial year that ended on March 31, as remote work and learning continued in the pandemic.
+New Delhi: Consumer electronics major Lenovo on Thursday reported a stellar $1.66 billion revenue for all its businesses in India for the financial year that ended on March 31, as remote work and learning continued in the pandemic.

 The company represented year-on-year growth of 14.5 per cent for the full year, logging $399.5 million in revenue for Q4 (representing year-on-year growth of 76.9 per cent).